swa72/home-assistant/README-basement.md

 * temperature and rel. humidity supplied from an Aqara Zigbee sensor in the basement and
 * outside temperature from my heating and rel. humidity supplied from `weather.home`

-The following sensors do the calculation for the outside dewpoint:
+The following sensors do the calculation for outside dewpoint:

 ```
 - platform: template